Retatrutide: Big Trial Numbers, Bigger Unknowns

 Market Data · US 2026

 If you're treating clinically meaningful obesity (BMI ≥30, or ≥27 with weight-related comorbidities), what are the real options and what do they actually cost?
-Honest comparison of typical weight loss, monthly cost, and availability.
+This is where the "miracle drug" framing runs into reality: only 13 US states currently mandate insurance coverage for GLP-1-class drugs used for obesity, and employers are actively dropping coverage as costs climb.

 Free + Foundational